wlg1/wlg1.github.io/ch1.1.md

 **Prerequisites**: A vague understanding of matrix multiplication and neural networks. [^prereqs]

-[^prereqs]: This section is heavily built on 3Blue1Brown's Essence of Linear Algebra.
-There are 16 videos, but you only have to focus on five videos: 1 to 3, then 9 and 13. <a href="https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&index=1&ab_channel=3Blue1Brown"> Source</a>
+[^prereqs]: <a href="https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&index=1&ab_channel=3Blue1Brown"> This Chapter is heavily built on 3Blue1Brown's Essence of Linear Algebra. </a> There are 16 videos, but you only have to focus on five videos: 1 to 3, then 9 and 13.

 ---